lslezak/blog-test/_posts/2016-11-23-How-to-Write-a-New-Post.md

 # Creating a Post Locally

 - Clone the Git repository
-- Create a Markdown new file in `_posts` directory - follow the same file naming schema, use a simila header like in the other posts
+- Create a new Markdown file in `_posts` directory - follow the same file naming schema, use a similar header like in the other posts
 - Add images to `images` directory, use a new subdirectory if you need to add several images related only to a single post
-- Hint: If you the [Atom](https://atom.io/) editor you can use the live preview feature:
+- Hint: If you use the [Atom](https://atom.io/) editor you can use the live preview feature:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5fZ9SlUoOqQ" frameborder="0" allowfullscreen></iframe>

 # Creating a Post at GitHub